Drakonis96/Drakonis96/README.md

 - 🤖 **AI Integrations:**
   Always exploring how AI can make life easier, whether it’s by automating mundane tasks or assisting with creative problem-solving.

-## 🌱 Currently Exploring

-- New ways to integrate AI with productivity tools
-- Expanding my toolbox for server monitoring and automation
-- Experimenting with new tech stacks and frameworks

 ## 📚 Featured Projects

 Here are some of my main repositories: